Jordyn Woods’ String Swimsuit Is So Outrageously Tiny, It’s Kind Of Worth A Look

 “You won 2019,” another fan wrote.

-Of course, many comments came in taking stabs at the Kardashian-Jenner clan that Woods used to hang out with, but comments also came in with puns made on Stallion’s newly-released track.
+Of course, many comments took stabs at the Kardashian-Jenner clan that Woods used to hang out with, but comments also came in with puns made on Stallion’s newly-released track.

 “REAL HOT GIRL,” a fan wrote with a direct lyrics quote.

-Given that the SECNDNTURE founder now has an athleisurewear line to her name – and the grueling workouts to back up the concept – responses also came in over Jordyn’s fit body.
+Given that the SECNDNTURE founder now has an athleisure wear line to her name — and the grueling workouts to back up the concept — responses also came in over Jordyn’s fit body.

 “This is what hard work and sacrifice in the gym gets you…eating healthy…and living stress free…she is totally natural from head to toe,” a fan wrote before telling Woods to turn a blind eye to any “hate.”

 Indeed, the workouts from this girl are something else.
-Jordyn regularly takes to her Instagram stories straight from the gym, with the sweat sessions doubling up as great promo for her popular brand.
+Jordyn regularly takes to her Instagram Stories straight from the gym, with the sweat sessions doubling up as great promo for her popular brand.

 SECNDNTURE seems to bring a little something different to a market that is already saturated.
 Woods is, after all, not the only celebrity to have a sportswear brand to her name.
 Singer Carrie Underwood is CEO of Calia by Carrie, with Khloe Kardashian’s Good American line also retailing gym apparel.
-SECNDNTURE has made headlines for its inclusive promos: with images and videos that have included individuals in a wheelchair and one on crutches, fans have really felt that Jordyn is designing clothing that truly can be worn by everyone.
+SECNDNTURE has made headlines for its inclusive promos.
+With images and videos that have included individuals in a wheelchair and one on crutches, fans have really felt that Jordyn is designing clothing that truly can be worn by everyone.